jd22-ctrl/Using-Microsoft-Active-Directory-inside-a-VM/Moving-Computer-To-OU/README.md

 #Process:

-Go to the domain and look for `Computer` OU
+Go to the domain and look for `Computer` OU.

-We need to find the computer we just joined from our other VM
+We need to find the computer we just joined from our other VM.

 ![Looking for computer](looking-for-computer.png)

-Found the **PC**, right-clicked on the computer and left-clicked `Move`
+Found the **PC**, right-clicked on the computer and left-clicked `Move`.

 ![Moving the computer](moving-computer.png)

-Now you are able to move the computer to the **Organizational Unit**, mines will be the folder called `HR-Computers`
+Now you are able to move the computer to the **Organizational Unit**, mines will be the folder called `HR-Computers`.

 ![Found the correct OU](selecting-the-correct-OU.png)